Kyelin25/dotstat-tutorials/ServiceDescriptions/ServiceDescriptions.md

 - `SERVER_HOST`: Sets the host to listen on.
 - `SERVER_PORT`: Which port the service will listen on.

+The `AUTH_SERVER_URL` should be the base URL at which Keycloak is accessible **from the user's browser**.
+So, you want the protocol and hostname that the browser would use to connect to it, not what Data Explorer would use.
+For example, if you're running everything locally, it might be `https://localhost:8080`.

 ### The Settings File

 Some configuration of the Data Explorer application is done through the settings.json file (held in the [Config Service](#config-service)).